hgomez/blog.hgomez.net/content/post/20240711-Hugo-GitHub/index.md

 ![GitHub Pages to use GitHub Actions](github-page-1.png)

-I use default GitHub Actions
+I am using the default GitHub Actions configuration

 ![Default GitHub Actions](github-action-1.png)

-Now, each time I push to GitHub, Hugo is regenerating site and contents are published on GitHub Page
+Now, whenever I push code to GitHub, Hugo automatically regenerates the site, and the updated content is published on GitHub Pages.

 ![Hugo build and deploy at Push Time](action-at-push.png)